 1.6.
-Unemployment rate and its dynamics
+Unemployment rate

 The purpose of this section is to assess the risks related to the unemployment and its dynamics.
 High and increasing unemployment is an obstacle for economic growth, which ultimately reduces fiscal revenues and increases debt and fiscal deficit ratios.
 This is has a negative effect on the credit rating assessment.